TO NOUMERO 31328: TO BIBLIO TIS SKLASVIAS

-To Noumero 31328 (The Number 31328): The book of Slavery, is an autobiographical testimony written by Elias Venezis detailing the author’s experience as a prisoner enslaved in a work battalion during the Greek Genocide.
+To Noumero 31328: To Biblio tis Sklavias (The Number 31328: The Book of Slavery), is an autobiographical testimony written by Elias Venezis detailing the author’s experience as a prisoner enslaved in a work battalion during the Greek Genocide.
 In 1978, the story line of the book was adapted into a film titled '1922' directed by Nikos Koundouros.
 The film was controversially banned in Greece until 1982 by the Greek Government due to pressure from the Turkish Foreign Ministry who complained that the film would ruin Greek-Turkish relations.

 Elias Venezis (born Elias Mellos) was born in 1904 in Ayvalık (Κυδωνίες) in Asia Minor and died in Athens in 1973.
 In September 1922 at the age of 18, Venezis was arrested, taken prisoner and enslaved in a labor battalion.
 The prisoners were marched into the interior, but few arrived at the destination since most of them were either killed on the way or died of their hardships.
 Of the 3,000 conscripted into his labor brigade only 23 survived.
 Each prisoner was assigned an identifying number and 31328 was the number assigned to Venezis.

 In chapter 18, Venezis recounts when a group of prisoners were taken to a ravine just out of Magnesia (today Manisa) where they were ordered to hide the remains of tens of thousands of Christians who had been slaughtered during the final phase of the genocide.
 Having endured the depths of human suffering themselves, the prisoners made light of the situation.
 Venezis wrote: